nathan-barry/nathan.rs/content/posts/shakespeare-n-gram.md

 AABBCCBC
 ```

 We could model this with n-grams of various sizes.
-For $n=1$ (AKA a unigram), we would basically create a mapping of each character to the number of times they appear:
+For $n=1$ (AKA a unigram), we would basically create a mapping of each character to the number of times they appear in the dataset:

 ```
-Mapping:      Normalized:
+Counts:       Normalized:
 A -> 2        A -> .25
 B -> 3        B -> .375
 C -> 3        C -> .375
 ```

-If we wanted to generate more of the sequence, we could just sample from the normalized probabilities.
-However, this unigram model isn't entirely too useful; it presumes each character is independent.
-To gain better modeling capability, let's expand $n$ from $1$ to $2$ (AKA a bigram).
+If we wanted to generate more of the sequence, we could just sample from the normalized counts which make a probability distribution of the potential next token.

+This unigram model isn't entirely too useful as it doesn't use any context of past characters.
+To gain better modeling capability, we can include the context of the previous character by expanding $n$ from $1$ to $2$ (AKA a bigram).

-This causes our lookup table to go from a list of size $n$ to a matrix of size $n\times n$, where the columns are the previous character and the rows are the current:
+This causes our lookup table to go from a list of size $n$ to a matrix of size $n\times n$, where the columns are the previous character and the rows are the current character:

 ```
-Mapping:           Normalized:
+Counts:            Normalized:
    A  B  C             A    B    C
 A  1  0  0         A  .5    0    0
 B  1  1  1         B  .5  .33   .5
 C  0  2  1         C   0  .66   .5
 ```

-If we wanted to generate more of the sequence, we would look at the last character, and sample from that column, as each column represents the probability over the vocabulary.
-You might have noticed that n-grams are essentially ($n-1$)-order Markov chains.
+If we wanted to generate more of the sequence, we would look at the last character, and sample from its column, as each column represents the probability distribution over the vocabulary. [^0]n-grams are essentially ($n-1$)-order Markov chains.

-We can see that the larger $n$ is, the better this model becomes, but that the lookup table increases exponentially, making large $n$ unviable in practice.
+We can see that the larger $n$ is, the more previous tokens the model takes into account.
+This leads to better language modeling ability, but causes the lookup table increases exponentially in size, making large $n$ unviable in practice.

 ## Unbounded N-Grams

 I first came across this concept in the paper, [Infini-gram]().
-Essentially, instead of computing the lookup table for all n-grams for a specific $n$ (whose space grows exponentially), we can instead simulate any arbitrary n-gram lookup table for a dataset by using a [suffix array]().
+Essentially, instead of computing the lookup table for all n-grams for a specific $n$, we can instead simulate any arbitrary n-gram lookup table for a dataset by using a [suffix array]().
+This makes using n-grams for large $n$ tractable.

-A suffix array is a sorted array of all suffixes of a text.
+A **suffix array** is a sorted array of all suffixes of a piece of text.
 It is easiest to understand with an example.
-Let's have the same example dataset as before:
+Let's have the same example dataset as before, but with each character's index below it:

 ```
-AABBCCBC
+A A B B C C B C   # Dataset
+0 1 2 3 4 5 6 7   # Indices
 ```

-Below is a list of all suffixes (including their starting index) to this string, along with a sorted version:
+Below is a list of all the suffixes of this string (including their starting position index), along with a lexographically sorted version:

 ```
 Suffixes:           Sorted:
-0: AABBCCBC         0 -> AABBCCBC
+0: AABBCCBC         0 -> AABBCCBC   # Lexigraphically smallest
 1:  ABBCCBC         1 -> ABBCCBC
 2:   BBCCBC         6 -> BC
 3:    BCCBC         2 -> BBCCBC
 4:     CCBC         3 -> BCCBC
 5:      CBC         7 -> C
 6:       BC         5 -> CBC
-7:        C         4 -> CCBC
+7:        C         4 -> CCBC       # Lexigraphically largest
 ```

+The suffix array is an array, not of suffixes, but of their **indices** in this sorted order.
+These indices act as pointers into the original dataset in which we can retrieve the suffixes.
-The suffix array is an array of the indices in this new lexigraphically sorted order .
-Thus, the suffix array for this example is `[0, 1, 6, 2, 3, 7, 5, 4]`.
+We can see that the suffix array for this example is `[0, 1, 6, 2, 3, 7, 5, 4]`.

 Below is a simple python implementation for constructing this: